 He was very welcoming.

-Uh he mentioned her book.
+He mentioned her book.

-And it was it was it was a different feeling that I got uh from Judge Sullivan uh this time than last and I think a lot of people got.
+And it was a different feeling that I got from Judge Sullivan this time than last time.

 I happen to be the only one in my family there.

-So we we uh it's Irish, by the way.
+It's Irish, by the way.

-Uh and I happen to be a Flynn descendant.
+And I happen to be a Flynn descendant.

-My grandparents, my grandfather was a Flynn, yeah.
+My grandparents, my grandfather was a Flynn.

 My mother's maiden name was Flynn.

-Listen, I'm gonna have to run, but you you guys have set up a uh defense fund for Lieutenant General Flynn, and uh I want to know people if they want to help him where they can go and do that.
+And I want to know people if they want to help him where they can go and do that.

-So it's Mike Flynn DefenseFund.org.
+So it's mikeflyndefensefund.org.

-Please send our our prayers and best wishes to the general, and we hope we get to the truth and that this is resolved the way it should be.
+Please send our prayers and best wishes to the general, and we hope we get to the truth and that this is resolved the way it should be.

 This can't happen in America.